khaiyichin/collective_perception/docs/dac_plugin_explained.md

 # Interacting with the DAC plugin CSV file interface

 ## Overview
 To collect live simulation statistics, the DAC plugin can be activated, though this will likely slow the simulation down slightly.
-Instructions on how to fill the `.argos` parameter file is detailed [here](docs/parameter_file_setup.md).
+Instructions on how to activate it in the `.argos` parameter file is detailed [here](parameter_file_setup.md).

 By activating it in the `.argos` file, a `.csv` file will be created.
 You will be able to choose the path of the `.csv` file and how often it's being written to.

 The file acts as an interface/log for the ARGoS simulation that you can read from.
-Presently, the only statistics output are
+Presently, the only (running) statistics output are
 * the number of active robots at log time,
 * the number of disabled robots at log time, and
 * the fraction of correct decisions made by the active robots at log time.